SilkRose/Pony/stories/love-life-and-lamination/love-life-and-lamination.md

 *What does laminating this marriage certificate change?*

 Realistically, nothing.
-For me, though, it marked a significant change in my life.
-It marked the end of the previous chapter and the start of the next.
-Why was that so scary?
+For me, though, it marks a significant change in my life.
+It marks the end of the previous chapter and the start of the next.
+Why is that so scary?

 ***